-This Chapter, which was adopted by the municipal legislative body on September 29, 2020, shall not be effective unless approved by the Commissioner of the Department of Environmental Protection.
-A certified copy of the Chapter, or Chapter Amendment, attested and signed by the Municipal Clerk, shall be forwarded to the Commissioner for approval.
-If the Commissioner fails to act on this Chapter or Chapter Amendment, within forty-five (45) days of his/her receipt of the Chapter, or Chapter Amendment, it shall be automatically approved.
+This Ordinance, which was adopted by the municipal legislative body on September 29, 2020, and amended on Month ##, 2024, shall not be effective unless approved by the Commissioner of the Department of Environmental Protection.
+A certified copy of the Ordinance, or Ordinance Amendment, attested and signed by the Municipal Clerk, shall be forwarded to the Commissioner for approval.
+If the Commissioner fails to act on this Ordinance or Ordinance Amendment, within forty-five (45) days of his/her receipt of the Ordinance, or Ordinance Amendment, it shall be automatically approved.

-Any application for a permit submitted to the municipality within the forty-five (45) day period shall be governed by the terms of this Chapter, or Chapter Amendment, if the Chapter, or Chapter Amendment, is approved by the Commissioner.
+Any application for a permit submitted to the municipality within the forty-five (45) day period shall be governed by the terms of this Ordinance, or Ordinance.
+Amendment, if the Ordinance, or Ordinance.
+Amendment, is approved by the Commissioner.